 Suggested reading: For more on the innovativeness of automated due diligence, read our explainer 5 Reasons Automated Due Diligence is the Future.

-The use of automated tools to boost your prospect donor research is now vital to realising growth and even survival.
+The use of automated tools to boost your prospect research process is now vital to realising growth and even survival.
 Organisations that fail to incorporate such tools will inevitably fall behind.
-This is not only because they will take longer and spend more resources to do this research.
+Not only because they will take longer and spend more resources to do this research.
 It’s also because they will miss out on the added growth opportunities such tools can deliver.
 If your organisation is still not using these kinds of solutions, it is definitely time to switch.

 Xapien aims to democratise due diligence by making its efficient capabilities available to organisations of all shapes and sizes.
-Our tool includes innovative and powerful reporting, network mapping, and far-reaching analyses.
+Integrating Xapien into the workflow enables prospect research teams to handle multiple research and due diligence requests with remarkable efficiency and speed.